‘The Young And The Restless’ Spoilers: Philly Romance Is Back, Ashley Ditches Ravi For A Stranger?

 — Young & The Restless (@YRInsider) April 14, 2017

-There are a lot of theories on how writers will resolve the plot concerning Adam Newman in The Young and the Restless.
+There are a lot of theories on how writers will resolve the plot concerning Adam Newman on The Young and the Restless.
 In a prior interview, Sussman stated that she sees no need to bring back the character.
-Although Michael Muhney who used to play the role is willing to be back on The Young and the Restless, there has been no official confirmation if Adam will be revived.
-The May sweeps is just around the corner and more The Young and the Restless spoilers about Adam’s faith will be revealed soon.
+Although Michael Muhney, who used to play the role, is willing to be back on The Young and the Restless, there has been no official confirmation if Adam will be revived.
+The May sweeps is just around the corner, and more Young and the Restless spoilers about Adam’s faith will be revealed soon.

 [Featured Image by Matt Winkelmeyer/Getty Images]